pietroglyph/pietroglyph/README.md

 I'm a student at Olin College of Engineering studying electrical and computer engineering.

-I'm interested in robotics, computer vision, controls engineering, systems-level programming, and math.
 Many of my previous projects involved writing controls and computer vision code for the many students that participate in the *FIRST* Robotics Competition and *FIRST* Tech Challenge.

 Some of my projects:
 ### *2020*